GETTING A PART-TIME JOB

 THE COMPLETE GUIDE

 Sick of endless google searches raking up the same stale information about part-time work in the Netherlands?
 Good, we are too!
 Here at College Life, we get the frustration that comes with living in a country where you don’t speak the language and yet want to be employable.
 Being an international student here is rough.
 Not only is there a housing shortage but it seems like ‘broke college student’ is a rut that you find during orientation week and leave at graduation.
 Looking for the secret to getting a part-time job?
 This anti-guide covers all the basic steps you’ll forget to take.

 Deciding to get a part-time job is probably the biggest life decision you’re going to make in the next five years.
+It'll begin to teach you what your interests are, what kind of worker you are, and also how much budget you'll have for fun things to do during your student time!
 The secret to taking big steps is to always make mistakes you can stand behind.